 If you love dinosaurs and other prehistoric creatures, you have to have this fantastic sculpture!
 The Deinonychus gets its name from the Greek words "δεινός deinós," meaning "terrible," "ὄνυξ ónux," meaning genitive, and "ὄνυχος ónuchos," meaning "claw."
 This species lived roughly 115 to 108 million years ago during the early Cretaceous Period and grew up to 11 feet long.
 Fossils from the Deinonychus have been found in Montana, Utah, Wyoming, and Oklahoma, as well as teeth, believed to be from the dinosaur as far east as Maryland.

 Our Bronze Deinonychus Sculpture is handmade by Nelson Maniscalco, an award-winning sculptor who specializes in bronze.
 Nelson's paleo and dinosaur sculptures are internationally recognized for their level of anatomical accuracy and skeletal detail, and his works appear in museums, galleries, and private collections across the world.

-This sculpture has a base measurement of approximately 7” x 3.5", the tallest point of the piece, at the head, measures Approximately 6".
+This sculpture has a base measurement of approximately seven by three and a half inches.
+The tallest point of the piece is the top of the head and measures nearly six inches tall.
 The sculpture you will receive is the exact one pictured.